INSTM Bulletin is indexed and abstracted in :

 Examples of common bibliographic formats:

-Format: Author, A., Author, B., & Author, C. (Year of publication).
+Format: Author A., Author B., & Author C. (Year of publication).
 Title of article.
 Journal Title, Volume (issue number), page numbers.
 DOI or URL

-Example: Ghozzi, K., Giangaspero, A., &Babba, H. (2018).
+Example: Ghozzi K., Giangaspero A., &Babba, H. (2018).
 Détection des parasites entériques (Giardia duodenalis, Toxoplasma gondii) dans les mollusques bivalves du littoral tunisien.
 INSTM Bulletin, 45 (sp), 27-31. http://hdl.handle.net/1834/15146

-Note: Conference proceedings published in a journal follow the same format as journal articles.
+Note: Conference proceedings published in a journal follow the same format as journal articles. if it is published as a book, it follows the same reference format as whole edited books.

-Format: Author, A., & Author, B. (Year of publication).
+Format: Author A., & Author B. (Year of publication).
 Book Title. (edition).
 (Volumes).Publisher.
 DOI or URL.

-Example: Chouba, L. (2018).
+Example: Chouba L. (2018).
 La qualité chimique du littoral tunisien: tendance des métaux traces.
 Universitaires Européennes.

-Format: Author, A (Date of Completion).
+Format: Author A (Date of Completion).
 Title of Thesis.
 [Level of Thesis, Degree-Granting University].
 Database or Repository.
 URL.

-Example: Ben Ismail, S. (2014). Étude de la dynamique dans la Méditerranée Centrale.
+Example: Ben Ismail S. (2014). Étude de la dynamique dans la Méditerranée Centrale.
 [Doctoral dissertation, University of Tunis El Manar, Faculté des Sciences de Tunis, Tunisie].
 IOC-UNESCO OceanDocs repository. http://hdl.handle.net/1834/14611

 Format: Agency / author.(date).
 Title (Series. report number).
 Publisher.
 URL

-Example: Sharp, G.D.
+Example: Sharp G.D.
 (2003).
 Future climate change and regional fisheries: a collaborative analysis.
 (FAO Fisheries Technical Paper.
 No. 452).
-FAO.http://www.fao.org/tempref/docrep/fao/006/y5028e/y5028e00.pdf
+FAO. http://www.fao.org/tempref/docrep/fao/006/y5028e/y5028e00.pdf

-Webpage on a Website:
+- Database and Webpage on a Website:

 Format: Name of the organization. (accessed on Day Month Year).
 Title of the webpage.
 Name of the website.
 URL

-Example: Intergovernmental Oceanographic Commission of UNESCO (17 December 2020).Toxic algal blooms cause more economic damage to aquaculture than any greater storm. https://ioc.unesco.org/news/toxic-algal-blooms-cause-more-economic-damage-aquaculture-any-greater-storm
+Example 1: Intergovernmental Oceanographic Commission of UNESCO (17 December 2020).Toxic algal blooms cause more economic damage to aquaculture than any greater storm. https://ioc.unesco.org/news/toxic-algal-blooms-cause-more-economic-damage-aquaculture-any-greater-storm

 For guidance on formatting not listed here, see the APA Style.